ADR-projects/PastelPop_Calculator/README.md

 # Pastel Pop Calculator

-A stylish, user-friendly calculator application with a pastel pop theme.
+A user-friendly calculator app with a pastel pop theme.
 Built to provide a delightful user experience with smooth functionality and vibrant visuals.

 ## Features